web3-storage/web3.storage/packages/api/README.md

 We use miniflare to run the api locally, and docker to run ipfs-cluster and postgres with PostgREST.

-If you want to run this package in isolation, you can easily do it as follows.
+If you want to run this package in isolation, you can easily do it as follows:
 Please be aware that you will need to have the environment variable setup as described in the root [README](../../README.md#getting-started).

-API package setup:

 ```sh
 # Install the deps